reedes/vim-quotable/README.markdown

 # vim-quotable

-> “Extending Vim to better support ‘typographic’ quote characters.” —Me
+> “Extending Vim to better support ‘typographic’ (curly) quote characters.”

 While Vim is renown for its text manipulation capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
-This can limit the appeal of this powerful editor for those who prefer typographic characters like “curly quotes” over "straight quotes" in the prose or documentation they write.
+This can limit Vim’s appeal for those who prefer typographic characters like “curly quotes” over "straight quotes" in the prose or documentation they write.

 Features of this plugin: